ikasanEIP/ikasan-dashboard/ikasaneip/visualisation/dashboard/scheduler.md

 Version 3.2.0 of Ikasan has seen the introduction of a new bundled fully fledged Ikasan Module that fulfils the role of an enterprise scheduler.
 This is the first zero code offering of the Ikasan platform.

 All scheduler agents are managed from the Ikasan dashboard as seen below.
-In a typical deployment a single Scheduler Agent modules is deployed on a per host basis.
+In a typical deployment a single Scheduler Agent module is deployed on a per host basis.
 The Scheduler Agent advertises itself to the Ikasan Dashboard when initially started and from this point onwards the agent becomes manageable from the dashboard.